Shanmukendar1234/OIBSIP/README.md

 # OIBSIP

-This repo is about the internship projects for the company Oasis Infobyte.
+This repository is about the internship projects for the company Oasis Infobyte.

 Task 1 is about the classification and prediction of different flowers using the iris dataset.